delira-dev/delira/docs/getting_started.rst

 * None: No Suffix

+* All (installs all registered backends and their dependencies; not recommended, since this will install many large packages): Suffix ``full``

 .. note::
   Depending on the backend, some functionalities may not be available for you.
 If you want to ensure, you can use each functionality, please use the ``full`` option, since it installs all backends